Defending Against Serious Allegations of Sex Crimes in Houston, Throughout Texas and Federal Courts Nationwide

 Not realizing the seriousness, or the criminal nature of the conduct, many individuals contacted about allegations of federal sex crimes talk to law enforcement agents without a lawyer.

 Federal law enforcement agents are trained in interview tactics which gentle, or sometimes forcefully, apply psychological pressure on individuals to talk.
 Many times law enforcement will mislead suspects of their intent to “close the case” after the interview.
-Do not be fooled by any of these police tactics; do not talk to any law enforcement agents without an experience sex crimes lawyer.
+Do not be fooled by any of these police tactics; do not talk to any law enforcement agents without an experienced sex crimes lawyer.

 All Federal Sex Crimes are Serious